 Knowing the national averages will give you a good barometer for comparison.
 The national average for retention rate is about 61.1 percent.
-That is, 61% of freshman nationally return to their school to enroll the following fall (2016 data).
+That is, 61% of freshmen nationally return to their school to enroll in the following fall (2016 data).

 On websites like College Raptor, you can find both the 6 year AND the 4 year graduation rate.
-There is some noticeable correlation between the selectivity of the college and higher retention and graduation rates, but that doesn’t mean that a school that falls below these numbers is a bad place.
-Be careful to compare like colleges, or apples to apples.
+There is some noticeable correlation between the selectivity of the college and higher retention and graduation rates.
+However, that doesn’t mean that a school that falls below these numbers is a bad place.
+Additionally, be careful to compare similar colleges or apples to apples.